-Dedicated servers have been a regular part of the hosting industry since the early 2000s.
-Before dedicated servers, all of the hosted websites and internet-connected networks in the world ran on shared servers, and eventually virtualized servers, also known as VPS Hosting.
+Our journey through dedicated server history began in the early 2000s when dedicated hosting technology became a regular part of the hosting industry.
+Before dedicated servers, all of the hosted websites and Internet-connected networks in the world ran on shared servers.
+This technology eventually gave way to virtualized servers, also known as VPS Hosting.

 A Brief History of Dedicated Servers

 The history of dedicated servers is rooted in shared hosting.
 To understand what a dedicated server is, we first need to look at shared servers or shared hosting platforms.

 In a shared model, millions of users have simultaneous access to a single pool of hosting resources.
 This model may be enough for smaller websites.

 So, why upgrade to a dedicated server?
 Over the years, dedicated servers have become much more popular as businesses’ performance and security demands have increased to adapt to the changing digital landscape.

 Government agencies, industries with compliance requirements, and large companies wanting to protect their data prefer a dedicated server's privacy and dedicated resources.
 But this technology wasn’t always available.

 Web hosts started offering shared servers way back in the 1990s as the Internet began to gain traction and businesses established their first web pages.
 Liquid Web began offering shared hosting packages in 1998, providing our customers with a cost-effective solution to host sites without bearing the cost of a dedicated server.

 Rack servers were introduced in the ‘90s, replacing machines that were basically desktop computers.
 Eventually, the web presence of many businesses grew to the point where they needed dedicated, single-tenant resources.